-What can I do with this degree?Often our creative writing minors are pursuing majors in other art forms or in teaching.
-Many of these students go on to pursue publication both in print and online.
+Often our creative writing minors pursue majors in other art forms or in teaching.
+Many of these students go on to pursue publication in print and online.
 The creative writing minor also strengthens students' qualifications to enter careers in fields such as communications and marketing, and pairs well with graphic design training.

 What skills will I develop?

-- Understanding writing as a process
+- Understand writing as a process

 - How to invent, revise, critique, and publish